Antifeminism: 21st century

+Many scholars consider the men's rights movement a backlash or countermovement to feminism.
+The men's rights movement generally incorporates points of view that reject feminist and profeminist ideas.
+Men's rights activists say feminism has radicalized its objective and harmed men.
+Men's rights activists believe that men are victims of feminism and "feminizing" influences in society, and that entities such as public institutions now discriminate against men.

+The website Jezebel has also reported on an increasing number of women and female celebrities rejecting feminism and instead subscribing to humanism.

 In response to the social media trend, modern day feminists also began to upload similar pictures to websites such as Twitter and Tumblr.
 Most used the same hashtag, "womenagainstfeminism", but instead made satirical and bluntly parodic comments.
 In November 2014, Time magazine included "feminist" on its annual list of proposed banished words.
 After initially receiving the majority of votes (51%), a Time editor apologized for including the word in the poll and removed it from the results.